 Lucastone Quartz is the material to beat in 2018, especially in busy households and businesses.
 It is an ideal material for kitchens that are actually used for cooking and eating.
-It's also installed in frequently visited baths, powder rooms, mudrooms and even higher-end laundry rooms.
+It's also installed in highly visited baths, powder rooms, mudrooms and even higher-end laundry rooms.
 Lucastone Quartz is great for commercial spaces such as reception areas and even medical facilities.

 Lucastone Quartz has the luminous beauty of quartz and is even stronger in many respects.
 This is because Lucastone Quartz products are engineered stone.
 They are made of quartz that is pulverized into an aggregate and mixed with resin and pigment.
 The batch is then poured into forms and cured.
 The resulting slab is then cut to order with a wet cutter or a diamond blade, just as natural stone would be.
 Floor and wall tiles, tub surrounds, backsplashes, counters and vanities can be made of Lucastone Quartz.

 Another advantage that Lucastone Quartz has over natural quartz is that it is nonporous and does not to need to be sealed or treated the way natural stone does.
 This non-porosity resists bacteria and other pathogens, which makes Lucastone Quartz perfect for medical facilities and laboratories.
 In fact, Lucastone Quartz must not be sealed because sealing will cause the shine of the piece to cloud.